 What Happens In The Brain During Observational Learning?

 Humans engage in observational learning all the time.
-It’s pretty much exactly what it sounds like.
-If you observe your friend getting sick after eating some questionable shrimp, you’ll know not to eat that shrimp.
-You didn’t need to experience the food poisoning yourself—you just needed to see it happen to your friend.
+It is exactly what it sounds like.
+If you observe your friend getting sick after eating some questionable shrimp, you will know not to eat that shrimp.
+You did not need to experience the food poisoning yourself—you just needed to see it happen to your friend.

-In a new study in mice, NYSCF — Robertson Neuroscience Investigator Kay Tye, PhD, and colleagues at MIT have uncovered the brain circuitry involved in the observational learning process.
+In a new study in mice, NYSCF — Robertson Neuroscience Investigator Kay Tye, PhD, Assistant Professor at Massachusetts Institute of Technology, and colleagues at MIT have uncovered the brain circuitry involved in the observational learning process.

 Inducing Observational Learning

-First, the researchers examined what happens to mice that watch another mouse undergo an electric shock (we’ll call these mice the “observer mice”).
+First, the researchers examined what happens to mice that watch another mouse undergo an electric shock (we will call these mice the “observer mice”).
 The electric shock was always paired with the presentation of a tone.
 This trained the mice undergoing the shock to fear the tone.

 The researchers then played the tone for the observer mice.
 The observer mice also feared the tone, indicating that they had engaged in observational learning.